 Note: to encourage hearing and speaking properly from the beginning, I cannot recommend First Language Lessons more enthusiastically.
 Here are some of my thoughts on this resource for early elementary.

 Kids have innate imaginative skills that are profound!
 Most kids don’t need encouragement in the area of imagination.
 But reading aloud to kids from an early age, gives them more environments for imagination.
 Expanding their concept of the world around them through anthropomorphic literature like Beatrix Potter’s Peter Rabbit stories and A.A.
 Milne’s Winnie the Pooh helps them to imagine all sorts of things are possible – even loquacious and clothed animals.
 It gives them more contexts for their imaginations to wander.

-My girls have been taken by the Little House books for quite some time.
-Laura and Mary often are the objects of their imaginative play.
-My younger girl (W) is surprisingly the leader in their imaginative play.
-She becomes the director, telling G, “You be Laura, and I’ll be Mary.
+My girls were taken with the Little House books for quite some time.
+Laura and Mary were often are the objects of their imaginative play.
+My younger girl (W) was surprisingly the leader in their imaginative play.
+She became the director, telling G, “You be Laura, and I’ll be Mary.
 Now you say ____ and I will say ____.”
-They do this for HOURS!!
-The discovered the world and time in which the Wilder girls lived through my reading aloud the series to them.
+They did this for HOURS!!
+They discovered the world and time in which the Wilder girls lived through my reading aloud the series to them.

 Picture books are full of illustrations.
 Good picture books are full of art.
 From simple to complex, the images our kids are looking at when they sit on our laps to read are impacting their concept of art.
 Taking the time to draw attention to color, character, and placement in the picture books we read to our kids will have lasting value.